 You might know how to build a great product—and how to nurture customers.
 But do you know how to take your business to the next level?

-As an independent travel agent, it's important to go beyond the destination and product knowledge courses.
+As an independent travel advisor, it's important to go beyond the destination and product knowledge courses.
 Savvy up on the other skills that play a big role in your career: running a successful business.

 Have a plan.

 It's difficult to run a successful business if you don't have a clear definition or measure of success along the way.
 Have a detailed plan in place for your business—and get it in writing.
 Your plan should clearly state your mission, describe your target, establish measurable goals and set deadlines for milestones along the way.

 In other words: Do you have metrics in place for your business?
 A business metric is a quantifiable measure used to track and assess the status of a specific business process or goal.
 Each area of business—marketing, sales, customer loyalty and retention, financial and more—should have specific performance metrics that should be monitored.

 Determine the right metrics.
 It helps to ask yourself what will most affect your business in the next year, what your specific revenue objectives are, and what criteria are essential for success.